 Not to mention, naturally sweet.
 Rather than adding a lot of oil or butter, much of the moisture can come from the bananas themselves without sacrificing flavor, moisture, or fluff.

-For this reason, I usually use a cup and a half of mashed ripe banana in one loaf of banana bread, which usually equates to 4 ripe bananas.
+For this reason, I usually use a cup and a half of mashed ripe banana in one loaf of banana bread, which usually equates to 4 large ripe bananas.

 The massive amount of overripe bananas also enables you to cut down on the added sugar, which I see as a bonus.
+I like using coconut sugar, but you can also use sugar-free sweetener or cane sugar.

 Let’s discuss the simple ingredients for this cozy banana bread recipe.
 You can find them at any grocery store!